oracle/terraform-provider-oci/website/docs/r/core_local_peering_gateway.html.markdown

 The following attributes are exported:

-* `compartment_id` - The OCID of the compartment containing the Local Peering Gateway (LPG).
+* `compartment_id` - The OCID of the compartment containing the LPG.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
-For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
-For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The LPG's Oracle ID (OCID).
 * `is_cross_tenancy_peering` - Whether the VCN at the other end of the peering is in a different tenancy.
 Example: `false`
 * `peer_advertised_cidr` - The range of IP addresses available on the VCN at the other end of the peering from this LPG.
 The value is `null` if the LPG is not peered.
 You can use this as the destination CIDR for a route rule to route a subnet's traffic to this LPG.
 Example: `192.168.0.0/16`